anson10/anson10/README.md

 # Hi there! 👋 I'm Anson

 Welcome to my GitHub profile!
-I'm a passionate engineer with a strong interest in **Deep Learning**, **Machine Learning**, and **Robotics**.
+I'm a mechanical engineer with a strong interest in **Deep Learning**, and **Robotics**.
 Here's a bit more about me:

 ## 🔭 What I'm Working On
-- Building intelligent systems using deep learning techniques
+- Building intelligent systems using deep learning methods
-- Developing machine learning models to solve real-world problems
+- Learning C++ for future projects
 - Exploring the world of robotics with Julia

-## 🌱 What I'm Learning
-- Advanced concepts in AI and ML
-- Enhancing my skills in Python and C++
-- Diving deeper into Julia for robotics applications

 ## 💻 Languages & Tools